 This course introduces students to key themes, concepts, and debates in American Studies.
 Students use a foundation in American Studies methodology to interpret a range of materials and develop a richer understanding of the United States, its cultures, and its peoples.
 Objects of study may include literary texts, films, historical documents, music, visual art, and products of popular culture.
 Specific course topics may vary.
 This course is cross-listed with LCS 282.

-HIS 285.
-Special Topics in History.
+HIS 303.
+French Studies.
 3 Credit Hours.